YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/test_suites.rst

 installed, you should also install Z3 `following their instructions <https://github.com/Z3Prover/z3>`_.

+..
+TODO:: CMAKE_TODO

+   How does this work under CMake?
+Is it only via ``make -C tests ENABLE_FUNCTIONAL_TESTS=1``

 Then, set the :makevar:`ENABLE_FUNCTIONAL_TESTS` make variable when calling ``make test`` and the functional tests will be run as well.

 Docs tests
 ~~~~~~~~~~

+..
+TODO:: CMAKE_TODO

+   Is this available via CMake?

 There are some additional tests for checking examples included in the
 documentation, which can be run by calling ``make test`` from the